Digital Wallets Web Header

 “Due to the rapid adoption of near field communication (NFC) technology by consumers and businesses, beginning with devices launched in 2021, Samsung Pay will focus its support on NFC transactions, across the Galaxy portfolio,” Samsung said in a statement.
 “While future devices will no longer include magnetic stripe technology (MST), customers with previous, compatible Galaxy devices will be able to continue using Samsung Pay, including MST.”

-The pandemic has been one of the biggest drivers of this trend.
+The pandemic has been one of the biggest drivers of digital wallets.
 COVID-19 necessitated social distancing and avoiding cash payments at stores.
 Advances in technology and high-speed internet have made it possible to host and run these payment instruments smoothly.

 Digital wallets can store the details of a number of cards.
 Customers can also save loyalty cards, discount coupons, tickets, etc. in their digital wallets.
 And as more and more customers take to online shopping, the popularity of digital wallets continues to rise.